Dissolved quantities

 Feel free to experiment with different formulations, adding removal processes in the groundwater and river if you want to.
 Also experiment with how changing the hydrology will affect river DIN concentrations.

-As a final example, we will provide you with an example of a timed process of fertilizer addition.
+As a final example, we will add a timed process of fertilizer addition.

 # Fertilization is land-specific since you want to be able to turn it off for